-Response/revisions: The Goleta EPDC values have been added to the figures and are also listed in Appendix A.
+Response/revisions: The Goleta EPDC values have been added to the figures in Chapter 2 of the Plan and are also listed in Appendix A.

 Comment #5: Has the District evaluated why Las Flores Canyon had the exceedances when the oil & gas operations in that area were shutdown after the pipeline rupture?